Overview

 | Status | Whether your database is Running, Provisioning, Failed, or another state.
 Green means everything's good. |

-| Database | The type and version.
-MongoDB, PostgreSQL, or Redis with the specific version number. |
+| Database | The type and version. |

-| Containers | How many container instances are running.
-One for standalone, multiple for replica sets providing high availability. |
+| Containers | How many container instances are running. |

-| Region | Where your database is deployed geographically (us-east-1, eu-west-1, ap-southeast-2). |
+| Region | Where your database is deployed. |

-| Type | Standalone for single instances or Replica Set for high availability across multiple nodes. |
+| Type | Standalone for single instances or Replicaset for high-availability across multiple nodes. |

-| Storage | How much disk space is allocated and being used. |
+| Storage | How much disk space is allocated. |

-Credentials Section
+Credentials

 What's Next?